MrQuba/TorchAccessory/README.md

 # TorchAccessory
-Adds a Torch accessory to Terraria
+Adds a Torch accessory to Terraria.
+It is crafted using 50 torches at workbench